nrwl/nx/docs/node/api-jest/builders/jest.md

 Type: `string`

-[Deprecated] The name of a setup file used by Jest. (use Jest config file https://jestjs.io/docs/en/configuration#setupfilesafterenv-array)
+The name of a setup file used by Jest. (https://jestjs.io/docs/en/configuration#setupfilesafterenv-array)

 ### showConfig